 - Numerous opportunities exist with the 360+ breweries around the state for you in the Beer Operations Industry program to intern and work while pursuing your bachelor’s degree.

-Get help with planning, scheduling and more from academic advisors in MSU Denver’s College of Professional Studies and the Department of Hospitality, Tourism and Events.
-HTE at MSU Denver is of the most reputable and innovative hospitality programs in the country.
+Get help with planning, scheduling and more from academic advisors in MSU Denver’s College of Professional Studies and the School of Hospitality, Events and Tourism.
+The School of HEaT at MSU Denver is one of the most reputable and innovative hospitality programs in the country.